Hangwei12358/AAAI2019_DSSL/README.md

 > ```

 The codes are tested in Ubuntu 14.04, with Matlab R2017b.
+The data preprocessing needs two Matlab packages to be installed, i.e., `matlab2weka` and `weka`, as shown in folder `/Code_Matlab`.

 Current file contains codes on [WISDM v1.1 dataset](http://www.cis.fordham.edu/wisdm/dataset.php#actitracker).